laacz/aoc-2021/readme.md

 After last two days this one gave me satisfaction because of how easy it was.
 And a dissatisfaction because of how easy it was.
 And another satisfaction because of that trick in the actual dataset, which was not present in test dataset.
 Oh, boy that smile on my face, when I discovered why my code was not working with the real data.

 ## Day 21

+As easy as it should have been, got stuck on recursion and off-by-one errors.
+Went for math'y approach, when you can calculate the result instead of playing all possible combinations.
+TIL that this kind of simple cache is called memoization.

 ## Day 22

 ## Day 23

 ## Day 24

 ## Day 25